 Remember, insurance companies aren’t on your side.
 Even if you lose a loved one, that’s still not enough to get them to give you a fair settlement.
 So don’t let them cheat you out of compensation that properly covers the damages your loved one and your family sustained.

 The Statute of Limitations to Sue for Wrongful Death in Georgia

 Most states only allow a certain period of time for you to bring a wrongful death case.
 For example, in Georgia, you typically have to file a wrongful death claim within two years of the date the deceased died in the accident.
 If you wait any longer than the two-year mark, you will almost certainly lose the right to seek compensation.

 In a wrongful death case, there are certain situations where the timeline is “tolled” or paused.
 For example, if the deceased’s estate is not probated, the statute of limitations can be tolled for up to five years.
 A case can also get tolled if there is a criminal case ongoing that is related to the same events as your case.
 The statute of limitations would begin on the day the criminal case completes.

 Talk to a Motorcycle Accident Lawyer for Free Today

-At John Foy & Associates, we are dedicated to helping families receive the compensation they need and deserve after the loss of a loved one in a motorcycle accident or any other injury accident.
+At John Foy & Associates, we dedicate ourselves to helping families receive the compensation they need and deserve after losing a loved one in a motorcycle accident or any other injury accident.
 We have been working on wrongful death and motorcycle accident cases for more than 20 years, and we know what it takes to win.

-To get started today, call us at (404) 400-4000 or contact us online now.
-We are available 24 hours a day, seven days a week to take your call and begin helping you with your case.
+We don’t take any payment upfront.
+We only get paid if we win a settlement for you.
+If we can’t do this, you owe us nothing in return.
+To get started today, call or contact us online now.
+We are available 24 hours a day, seven days a week, to take your call and begin helping you with your case.